Skip to main content

 Certificate of Occupancy

-A Certificate of Occupancy certifys that a building's compliance with applicable building codes and other laws, and indicating it to be in a condition suitable and safe for occupancy.
+A Certificate of Occupancy (CofO) certifies that a building complies with applicable building codes and other laws, indicating that it is in a suitable and safe condition for occupancy.

 • New commercial and residential structures